 Madame Tussauds is a famous branch of wax museums.
 The collection houses many wax statues of celebrities, politicians, and music artists.
 Art fanatics can take pictures with life-like models created with the finest details to give a realistic appearance.
 Get to see your favorite movie, music, or even artists like Vincent Van Gogh in this interactive experience.

-The tour continues at the Amsterdam Dungeon where you can explore and learn about Amsterdam’s 500-year dark history.
+The tour continues at the Amsterdam Dungeon, where you can explore and learn about Amsterdam’s 500-year dark history.
 The Dungeon is a theatrical performance requiring audience interaction, making it a fun experience for everyone.

 A set of 10 professional actors give a mind-blowing performance where you will witness different simultaneously terrifying and funny features.
-There are new shows such as Forest of the Dead, where you get to see Amsterdam’s Fallowfield.
+There are new shows such as Forest of the Dead, where you can see Amsterdam’s Fallowfield.

-- This tour is one of the best in Amsterdam and has great value for money.
+- This tour is one of the best in Amsterdam and has excellent value for money.
 Tickets are available for purchase on GetYourGuide.

 - Booklets are provided at the entrance and are available in several languages.